Nami Island is a must-go when in South Korea — here’s how to fully maximise your trip!

-Located in Gapyeong (가평), 1-2 hours from Seoul, the seasonal florals of Nami Island (남이섬) and Garden of Morning Calm (아침고요수목원) make the perfect backdrop for any photo, while the colourful European-style buildings of Petite France (쁘띠프랑스) seemingly transports one to another place.
-No wonder K-dramas have used these spots as filming locations.
+Located in Gapyeong (가평), Nami Island (남이섬) is less than two hours from Seoul.
+It’s full of gorgeous attractions, like the Garden of Morning Calm (아침고요수목원).
+There’s also the colourful, European-style buildings of Petite France (쁘띠프랑스).
+No wonder K-dramas have used these spots as filming locations!

-Here’s a sneak peak of what you can uncover on a day trip to Gapyeong:
+Here’s a sneak peek of what you can uncover on a day trip to Gapyeong:

-This popular day trip can be covered on your own through some careful planning but there are also all-inclusive tours which cover transport from Seoul, through the different attractions as well as entrance tickets to each of them.
+You can cover this popular day trip on your own with some careful planning.
+That said, there are also all-inclusive tours which cover transport from Seoul, as well as attractions and entrance tickets.

-Here’s a couple of ways you can get there ranging from cheapest (if you’re not short on time) to the most convenient.
+Here are a couple of ways you can get to Gapyeong, ranging from cheapest (if you’re not short on time) to the most convenient.

 Yongsan Station (용산역) → Sangbong Stn (상봉역)